HomecareHomebase/azure-bake/ingredient/ingredient-property-service/README.md

 * The connection string is pulled **lazily**, only when the secret needs to be seeded.
 If the source account cannot be read yet (for example a consumer deploying ahead of the resource owner), the operation is skipped rather than failing the deployment.

+The example below gates the seed with `condition: "[coreutils.current_region_primary()]"`, so it runs once from the primary region for a single account.
+For **active/active or active/passive** topologies with a separate account per region, **omit that condition** so the seed runs in each region - each region seeds its own account under its own region-qualified name, keeping both connection strings available.

 ~~~yaml
 name: Package Example